Czar102/ownable/README.md

-Contract module which provides a basic access controler mechanism, where there is an account (an owner) that can be granted exclusive access specific functions.
+Contract module which provides a basic access controler mechanism, where there is an account (an owner) that can be granted exclusive access to specific functions.

 The contract owner is changeable through a two-step transfer pattern, in which a pending owner is assigned by the owner.
 Afterwards the pending owner can accept the contract's ownership.

-Note that the contract's owner can not be set to the zero address, i.e. the contract can not be withoyt ownership.
+Note that the contract's owner can not be set to the zero address, i.e. the contract can not be without ownership.

 The contract's initial owner is the contract deployer.